Blibbo/Studio/Software/OS/Windows/Windows.md

 	- **Windows Terminal** opens the default terminal for the operating system.
 It's typically powershell.
 A shorthand.
 	- `{batch}wt batch1; batch2; batch3;`
 - `{batch}start <file path/directory>` ^start
-	- equates to a double click on something.
-Opens the thing in the default app
+	- Equates to a double click on something.
+Opens the thing in the default app.
 	- `{batch}start "Window Title" "<path to program>" "<path to open>"`
 		- this equates to "open with" in the context menu.
 		- window title is a weird parameter to have, but you have it.